Whitelee Wind Farm: Extensions

 In May 2009, the Scottish Government granted permission for an extension to the wind farm to produce up to a further 130 megawatts of power, which would increase the total generating capacity of Whitelee to 452 MW.

 In 2010 a 75 turbine extension commenced, adding an additional 217 MW of capacity, enough to power the equivalent of over 124,000 homes.
 This brought the total generating capacity of the wind farm up to 539 MW.
 Additionally, the extension added a further 44 km of trails to the site.
 John Sisk and Son Limited and Roadbridge were jointly appointed as Principal Contractors for the site during construction with Alstom Limited erecting and commissioning the wind turbines.

 In August 2012 Scottish Power announced that it was applying for a further small extension of five turbines on the west of the existing site, adding 12 MW of capacity.
 This was refused by the DPEA on 19 Oct 2016.

-A £21 million (US$29.35 million) 50MW/50MWh grid battery is being added to improve resource utilization, with plans for a 40 MW solar farm and a 20 MW hydrogen electrolyzer.
+A £21 million (US$29.35 million) 50MW/50MWh grid battery was added to improve resource utilization.
+This Whitelee Battery Energy Storage System (BESS), became operational in late 2022.
+The BESS uses lithium-ion battery technology; the same type of battery used in a smartphone.
+With its 50MW of energy storage capacity it is the largest windfarm battery within the UK and has the equivalent energy storage capacity of almost 4 million smartphones, and similarly, is capable of achieving full charge in around an hour.
+There are also plans for a 40 MW solar farm and a 20 MW hydrogen electrolyzer.